 Preferred Supply Arrangements are specified groupings of suppliers that have been pre-qualified and appointed by WALGA to supply a category of goods or services to Local Governments.
 This follows a rigorous public procurement process that is fully compliant with legal and best practice purchasing requirements.

 The Arrangements are established using aggregated or group purchasing to ensure superior value for money to Members.

-Under the Local Government (Functions and General) Regulations 1996, a Tender exemption applies to Preferred Supply Arrangements.
+Local Government (Functions and General) Regulations 1996, a Tender exemption applies to Preferred Supply Arrangements.
 So Local Governments can purchase any value of goods or services from a Preferred Supplier without going to Tender.

 What is aggregated purchasing?

 Aggregated or group purchasing involves a group of organisations combining their buying power and collectively going to market for goods or services to achieve better procurement outcomes.
 Combining the expenditure requirements of individual organisations (small customers) into an aggregated offer (big customer) achieves better pricing and supply conditions for participants.